RutaCodes/WaterQualityNY/ProjectScope.md

-# ANALYZING CONTAMINANTS OF EMERGING CONCERN (CEC)
+# ANALYZING CONTAMINANTS OF EMERGING CONCERN (CECs)

 **Environmental and Spatial Variables Influencing Contaminants of Emerging Concern in Watersheds Across Central NY**